...where the men are steadfast & the women are adventurous

 READING ORDER: Rescuing Raven is part of my Lonesome Hearts series, but it is also a standalone story.
 This series can be read in any order but chronologically Between Heaven & Hell (set in 1850 on the Oregon Trail) comes first.

-During 2018 Rescuing Raven will only be available in the Wild Deadwood Tales charity anthology (a limited-edition collection of short stories spanning Deadwood's untamed past to its exciting present) for the benefit of the Western Sports Foundation (which provides a wide range of assistance, support, and education to athletes competing in Western Lifestyle Sports).
+During 2018 Rescuing Raven was only available in the Wild Deadwood Tales charity anthology (a limited-edition collection of short stories spanning Deadwood's untamed past to its exciting present) for the benefit of the Western Sports Foundation (which provides a wide range of assistance, support, and education to athletes competing in Western Lifestyle Sports).